git-camilabatista/monit_cpu_mem_tcc/README.md

 poetry install
 ```

-4. Find the PID related to the running application
+4. Find the PID related to the running application:

 > [!IMPORTANT]
 > Before starting the CPU and memory monitoring test, remember to launch the application that will be analyzed.